-From our beautiful beaches and nature trails to doggie events and special ice cream “puppy cups,” your 4-legged friend will love an Outer Banks getaway just as much as you!
-And with a variety ofÂ OBX pet-friendly rentals from Corolla to Hatteras Island,Â every member of the family is welcome at Resort Realty.
+From our beautiful beaches to special “pup cups,” your dog will love an OBX getaway just as much as you!
+Plus, with a variety of OBX pet-friendly rentals, every member of the family is welcome at Resort Realty.

 1. The Beach

-The beaches of the Outer Banks are well known for being uncrowded with plenty of soft sand for everyone to enjoy!
-From fetching Frisbees in the waves to chasing the occasional ghost crab or sandpiper, your furry friend will have the time of his/her life.
-Just be sure to follow each town’s specificÂ leash laws.
+The beaches of the Outer Banks are well known for being uncrowded for everyone to enjoy!
+Your pup can fetch frisbees in the waves or chase the occasional ghost crab or sandpiper.
+Your furry friend will have the time of their life at this favorite Outer Banks dog spot.
+Just be sure to follow each town’s specific leash laws.

 2. The Sound